pbrumm/dokku-config/README.md

 ----

 - the regex for validation is wrong
-- it should validate before setting configuration
+- it should validate each key before setting configuration
-- always sorting the output
 - removing empty lines
 - possibly adding pluginhooks to this?